Last Updated on July 18, 2022.

 - Hedgehog cages shouldn’t be placed on a kitchen counter top or any other area of human food preparation or eating area.

-- Pet hedgehogs should always kept indoors.
+- Pet hedgehogs should always be caged indoors.

 - Screened in porches are an acceptable place to play depending on the seasonal weather in your area.